-Note: The controller will automatically configure your HDD and begin storing data.
+Note: The UniFi OS Console will automatically configure your HDD and begin storing data.

-If there is a corrupted or failed HDD in your UNVR, you can swap that HDD out while the controller is still running.
-The controller will repair the stored files after a healthy drive is installed.
-The controller will automatically configure your HDD and begin storing data.
+If there is a corrupted or failed HDD in your UNVR, you can swap that HDD out while the UniFi OS Console is still running.
+The console will repair the stored files after a healthy drive is installed.
+The UniFi OS Console will automatically configure your HDD and begin storing data.

 Important: Do not pull out more than one disk at a time.